SimenB/stylint/README.md

 Check for places where `border 0` could be used instead of border none

 Example if true: prefer `border 0` over `border none`

+### brackets (default: false, boolean)
+Brackets are optional in stylus (except in hashes).
+If set to true, throws a warning if a bracket is used outside of a hash.

+Example if true: prefer `.some-class-name ` over `.some-class-name {`

 ### colons (default: false, boolean)